 Acthar Gel is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat conditions including multiple sclerosis, psoriasis, rheumatoid arthritis, and lupus.
 Acthar Gel is also referred to by its drug name, repository corticotropin injection.

 Acthar Gel is a type of hormone, an adrenocorticotropic hormone (ACTH) analogue.
 Acthar Gel is believed to work by stimulating the body to produce corticosteroid hormones, thereby controlling inflammation.

 Acthar Gel is usually administered as a subcutaneous or intramuscular injection.

 Acthar Gel comes in the form of a multi-dose vial.

-Rare but serious side effects listed for Acthar Gel can include adrenal insufficiency, Cushing’s syndrome, gastrointestinal bleeding or perforation, neurological issues including severe depression or psychosis, eye disorders such as glaucoma or cataracts, and increased risk of infection.
+Rare but serious side effects listed for Acthar Gel can include decreased bone density, elevated blood pressure, adrenal insufficiency, Cushing’s syndrome, gastrointestinal bleeding or perforation, neurological issues including severe depression or psychosis, eye disorders such as glaucoma or cataracts, and increased risk of infection.

 For more information about this treatment, visit:

 We never share your personal information with anyone.